mousepawmedia/standards/README.md

 you wish to propose a change, email your patch to us at the address above.

-For more information about contributing to MousePaw Games projects, see [mousepawgames.com/opensource][2].
+For more information about contributing to MousePaw Media projects, see [mousepawgames.com/opensource][2].

 License
 -------------
-The MousePaw Games Standards are made available via the Creative Commons Attribution-ShareAlike ([CC BY-SA 4.0][3]) license.
+The MousePaw Media Standards are made available via the Creative Commons Attribution-ShareAlike ([CC BY-SA 4.0][3]) license.

-The project is owned and maintained by [MousePaw Games][2].
+The project is owned and maintained by [MousePaw Media][2].

 [1]: http://www.mousepawgames.com/standards
 [2]: http://www.mousepawgames.com/opensource